golint-fixer/ptichka/README.md

 ### Temporary files are not deleted properly

-Temporary files clutter the hard disk(
+Time to time the temporary files clutter the hard disk(

-### Emails sent twice

-If the configuration with the two accounts the same letter sent twice.

 ### SMTP with SLL/TLS not supported